davidholmesnyc/crdc/README.md

 <img src="img/example.png">
 ## About
-The civil rights data collectio is something department of Ed does every year where they ask schools across America to fill out a questionnaire about their school   like how many students are enrolled by race.
+The civil rights data collection is something department of Ed does every year where they ask schools across America to fill out a questionnaire about their school   like how many students are enrolled by race.
 How many of those students are in gifted programs.
 How many students was suspended by race and a bunch of other useful information.
 This repo is an interface to see the data.

 ##Requirments
 Postgres 5.5